pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 The `MapRoute` method is used to define a route.
 It takes in parameters such as the route name, URL pattern, and default values for the controller, action, and any additional parameters.

-In the example, the default route maps URLs of the format `/{controller}/{action}/{id}` to the appropriate controller and action method.
-If no controller, action, or id is specified in the URL, the default values specified in the `defaults` parameter will be used.

 You can add additional routes by calling the `MapRoute` method multiple times with different URL patterns and default values.

 Remember to call the `RegisterRoutes` method in the `Application_Start` method of the `Global.asax.cs` file to ensure that the route table is properly initialized during application startup.